yesitsfebreeze/UnityFlow/README.md

 For building the client you would discard all changes in (Project/Server) and vice versa.

 # Settings (Scripts/Flow/FlowSettings)
-here you can set the global Settings needed to run a dedicated server.
+Here you can set the global settings needed to run a dedicated server.

 # Actions (Scripts/FlowActions)
-To Create new actions you can use the asset menu (rightclick -> Flow -> Add FlowAction) Actions are automatically indexed by the Script, so no need for registering them.
+To create new actions you can use the asset menu (rightclick -> Flow -> Add FlowAction) Actions are automatically indexed by the script, so no need for registering them.

-An action consists of 4 Components
+An action consists of 4 components:

 ## FlowClientPackage
 Package definition for data sent by the client